Skip to content

 Frequently Asked Questions

-How often does utilization update?
+How often does the reported utilization figure update?

-Does installment debt count toward utilization?
+Does installment debt count toward credit utilization?

 Related Calculators